Shaft fracture in golf: Micro-CT and simulation reveal the hidden failure

 Technical Analysis: Hidden Delamination and Failure Propagation 🔬

-The scan with Nikon CT allowed obtaining a high-resolution point cloud of the fractured shaft.
-When processing the data in VGSTUDIO MAX, areas of delamination between the carbon layers, invisible to the human eye, were identified.
-The simulation in Abaqus modeled the crack from a previous impact point, demonstrating how energy concentrated in the damaged matrix.
+The Nikon CT scan produced a high-resolution point cloud of the fractured shaft.
+By processing the data in VGSTUDIO MAX, areas of delamination between the carbon layers, invisible to the human eye, were identified.
+The simulation in Abaqus modeled the crack from a prior impact point, demonstrating how energy concentrated in the damaged matrix.
 Under the stress of the swing, the crack propagated rapidly, causing the total fracture.
-Blender was used to generate a 3D visualization of the process, showing the failure sequence layer by layer.
+Blender was used to generate a 3D visualization of the process, showing the layer-by-layer failure sequence.

 Lessons for Safety in Sports Equipment 🏆

-This case demonstrates that visual inspection is not sufficient to detect internal damage in composite materials.
-The combination of Micro-CT and finite element simulation allows predicting catastrophic failures before they occur.
+This case demonstrates that visual inspection is insufficient for detecting internal damage in composite materials.
+The combination of Micro-CT and finite element simulation allows for predicting catastrophic failures before they occur.
 For the sports industry, this implies rethinking quality control and fatigue protocols.
 A seemingly harmless impact can be the start of a dangerous fracture, and only advanced non-destructive inspection can prevent it.

 What material properties would you assign?